 Features on these devices are going to dictate where you are going to be able to go.

-For products that have a more narrow aperture, they are going to be designed for for outdoor spaces because they won’t be able to absorb all that much light.
+For products that have a more narrow aperture, they are going to be designed for outdoor spaces because they won’t be able to absorb all that much light.
 Designs that have a wider aperture, on the other hand, are going to be ideal for indoor spaces, or astrophotography.
-Not all photographers are taking pictures of the same things, so we made sure that we selected a wide array of styles that not only catered to photography style, but also to proficiently level.
+Not all photographers are taking pictures of the same things, so we made sure that we selected a wide array of styles that not only catered to photography style but also to proficiently level.
 If you are a newbie, you are probably going to want something that has features that run in the middle of the road.
-That’s why we selected designs that were listed as 16-35mm (which is perfect for beginners), and that also offered sharp auto focus.
+That’s why we selected designs that were listed as 16-35mm (which is perfect for beginners), and that also offered sharp autofocus.
 For those that are more experienced, we also included 50mm+ designs.
-And, if you are aiming towards the stars, we wanted to make sure that we also included a telescopic designs that would excel in astrophotography.
+And, if you are aiming towards the stars, we wanted to make sure that we also included some telescopic designs that would excel in astrophotography.

-This is a big deal, because you really want to ensure that you select a design that is going to fit and communicate with your base camera.
+This is a big deal because you really want to ensure that you select a design that is going to fit and communicate with your base camera.

 This is another key feature that we considered because it is really going to help you capture that perfect picture whether you are a newbie or a seasoned pro.

-You want to select something that is going to feel natural in your hands, because you are likely going to be holding onto it for a good deal of time.
+You want to select something that is going to feel natural in your hands because you are likely going to be holding onto it for a good deal of time.
 Weight is another aspect that might not seem important at the moment, but it can be very draining when you need to hold your camera up for a long time.
 Three pounds might not seem all that heavy initially, but after 10 minutes it can feel like 300 pounds.
-That’s why we wanted to stick to designs that had slimmer barrels, and tried to keep the weight under 2 pounds.
+That’s why we wanted to stick to designs that had slimmer barrels and tried to keep the weight under 2 pounds.
 However, with some of the larger options, such as telescopic designs, that just wasn’t going to be possible.
 We took a look at what past users had to say about the feel of the device in their hands, and if it felt comfortable and natural to hold, even for long periods of time.

-Of course, the aim of the game here with these products to to save you a little bit of money.
+Of course, the aim of the game here with these products to save you a little bit of money.

-The good news here is that even some of the higher end designs that are made on a professional level often cost lightyears less than some of the name brand options from Sony or Canon.
-We still wanted to make sure that we selected styles and price options that were going to be favorable to those that are looking to save some money when they can, and those that are willing to purchase a higher end option at a higher price point.
-From what we could gather, many of the more affordable designs are actually going to cost you less than what you more than likely spent on your na,e brand camera.
+The good news here is that even some of the higher-end designs that are made on a professional level often cost lightyears less than some of the name brand options from Sony or Canon.
+We still wanted to make sure that we selected styles and price options that were going to be favorable to those that are looking to save some money when they can, and those that are willing to purchase a higher-end option at a higher price point.
+From what we could gather, many of the more affordable designs are actually going to cost you less than what you more than likely spent on your name brand camera.
 When you compare these options to those from Sony, it’s really amazing how much money you are going to end up saving for a product that users find to be just as effective and easy to use.